 So why did the Germans want to establish a close relationship with the Arabs?
 It made little sense.
 As far as Hitler and the Nazis were concerned, Arabs were untermensch – subhuman.
 Who wanted to be their friend?
 The answer was simple, and completely missed by most of Europe.
 Like the Germans, the Arabs did not care for the French or the British.
 The Middle East was subjugated by both countries, who took much, but gave little in return.
 The Arabs came to realize that being a colony wasn’t much of an existence.

 The French and the English looked upon the Arabs with contempt.
 Inferiors to be governed, taxed and used.
 While Hitler might have considered Arabs inferior, he was not averse to a friendship of convenience that would help them defeat the French and British.
 The Arabs were to be tools of the Reich.
 The Germans knew the brutality of the people, and wanted to use them for their own ends.
 And there was this whiff of crude oil in the air…

 Ed and Eloria were sent to gather information primarily for the British.
 It was something that Ed found personally distasteful.
 He disliked the snobbish nature of the English, but at the time, Canada was closely allied with the little island.
 As Ed used to say, “Life is a series of unpleasant events, bad gas and stomach pains, punctuated with a bit of fun.
 There’s never enough fun, but what little there is stops you from ending it all.”

 Ed was very private and level headed, but you could tell that he worked hard to control it.
 There was a dark rage just beneath the surface of a calm exterior.

 If anyone kept the Arabs engaged, confounding the Germans before the war broke out, it was the two dozen western agents in Persia and Iraq.
 Until 1938, just before WWII broke out, none were killed.
 An enviable track record.
-Unfortunately, scores of others lost their lives there while involved with intelligence gathering.
+Unfortunately, scores of others lost their lives after that, while involved with intelligence gathering.